modabas/ModEndpoints/README.md

  - Has built-in validation support with [FluentValidation](https://github.com/FluentValidation/FluentValidation).
 If a validator is registered for request model, request is automatically validated before being handled.
  - Supports constructor dependency injection in endpoint implementations.
  - Enforces response model type safety in request handlers.
- - Abstracts the logic for converting business results into HTTP responses.

  *WebResultEndpoint abstracts the logic for converting business results into HTTP responses.